-To the Members of the House of Representatives of the Commonwealth of Puerto Rico

-San Juan.
-Puerto Rico
+To the Members of the House of Representatives of the Commonwealth of Puerto Rico San Juan, Puerto Rico

-We have audited, in accordance with the Auditing Standards Generally Accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the House of Representatives of the Commonwealth of Puerto Rico (House of Representatives), as of and for the fiscal year ended June 30, 2021, and the related notes to basic financial statements, which collectively comprise the House of Representatives' Basic Financial Statements, and have issued our report thereon dated January 31, 2023.
+We have audited, in accordance with the Auditing Standards Generally Accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the House of Representatives of the Commonwealth of Puerto Rico (House of Representatives), as of and for the fiscal year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise House of Representatives of Puerto Rico's Basic Financial Statements, and have issued our report thereon dated January 15, 2025.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the Basic Financial Statements, we considered the House of Representatives' internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the Basic Financial Statements, but not for the purpose of expressing an opinion on the effectiveness of the House of Representatives' internal control.
-Accordingly, we do not express an opinion on the effectiveness of the House of Representatives' internal control.
+In planning and performing our audit of the financial statements, we considered House of Representatives' internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the basic financial statements, but not for the purpose of expressing an opinion on the effectiveness of House of Representatives of Capitol Building's internal control.
+Accordingly, we do not express an opinion on the effectiveness of House of Representatives' internal control.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the House of Representatives' financial statements will not be prevented or detected and corrected on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements, on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

-420 Avenue Ponce de León, Suite B-3 San Juan Puerto Rico 00918 PO Box 422 Canóvanas, Puerto Rico 00729-0422 Cell 787-614-8377 E-mail: mariobecpa@hotmail.com
+420 Ponce de León Avenue, Suite B-3, San Juan Puerto Rico 00918 Cell 787-614-8377 E-mail: mariobecpa@hotmail.com

-INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVERFINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS
+INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS